risk-first/website/thinking/Consider-Payoff.md

 > YAGNI originally is an acronym that stands for "You Aren't Gonna Need It".
 It is a mantra from Extreme Programming that's often used generally in agile software teams.
 It's a statement that some capability we presume our software needs in the future should not be built now because "you aren't gonna need it".  - [YAGNI, _Martin Fowler_](https://www.martinfowler.com/bliki/Yagni.html)

-The idea makes sense:  if you take on extra work that you don't need, _of course_ you'll be accreting [Attendant Risks](../thinking/Glossary.md#attendant-risk).
+The idea makes sense:  if you take on extra work that you don't need, _of course_ you'll be accreting risk - you're taking time away from sorting out the real problems!

 But, there is always the opposite opinion:  [You _Are_ Gonna Need It](http://wiki.c2.com/?YouAreGonnaNeedIt).
 As a simple example, we often add log statements in our code as we write it (so we can trace what happened when things go wrong), though following YAGNI strictly says we shouldn't.